F5Networks/f5-cloud-libs/README.md

       --no-reboot                                              Skip reboot even if it is recommended.
       --background                                             Spawn a background process to do the work.
 If you are running in cloud init, you probably want this option.
       --signal <pid>                                           Process ID to send USR1 to when onboarding is complete (but before rebooting if we are rebooting).
+      --log-level <level>                                      Log level (none, error, warn, info, verbose, debug, silly).
+Default is info.
-      -o, --output <file>                                      Full path for log file if background process is spawned.
+      -o, --output <file>                                      Log to file as well as console.
+This is the default if background process is spawned.
 Default is /tmp/onboard.log
-      --silent                                                 Turn off all output.
-      --verbose                                                Turn on verbose output (overrides --silent).

 ### cluster.js
     Usage: cluster [options]